Huawei-Ascend/tools/msame/README_EN.md

 #### b.
 Build and run the source code.

-**Environment requirements: The C7x operating development has been installed (both co-deployment and separate deployment are available).**
+**Environment requirements: The  operating development has been installed (both co-deployment and separate deployment are available).**
 Source code build is supported.
 If you need to modify the code, the code needs to be rebuilt.

+Set environment variables
+(The following example shows how to set environment variables.
+Replace /home/HwHiAiUser/Ascend/ascend-toolkit/latest/xxx-linux_gccx.x.x with the actual installation path of the ACLlib installation package in /home/HwHiAiUser/Ascend/ascend-toolkit/latest/xxx-linux_gccx.x.x form.)
+**export DDK_PATH=/home/HwHiAiUser/Ascend/ascend-toolkit/latest**
+**export NPU_HOST_LIB=/home/HwHiAiUser/Ascend/ascend-toolkit/latest/acllib/lib64/stub**

 Run the following command to go to the **msame** directory:
 ```
 cd $HOME/AscendProjects/tools/msame/
 ```